mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 Most of the projects however were abandoned at the proof-of-concept stage and only a single one is actively maintained these days.

+\ \

-## Introduction to the concept of TangoJS
+# Introduction to the concept of TangoJS

 Each of the discussed projects has its unique properties, advantages and drawbacks.
 However, all the projects that allow to access Tango devices from web applications share some common properties:

-* a two-tier architecture is used, where a server communicates with Tango and a client runs within a web browser,
+* a two-tier architecture is used, where a server communicates with Tango and a client runs within a web browser
+  (this is
+  mainly because Tango, as a CORBA-based technology, requires access to the TCP/IP stack, which is not the case for the web browsers),
 * the client communicates with the server via either HTTP or WebSocket protocol,
 * the client offers a collection of widgets to facilitate GUI development process and provide consistent end-user experience.